rj-may/math4610/software_manual/backSolve.md

 **Usage/Example:**

-This function needs two methods to work.
+This function needs two parameters to work.
 It takes a square matrix of any size with its accompanying vector b.
 This is for the traditional vector Ax=b.

 It returns a vector (list) x such that is the solution.